All Episodes

 I look to see if there's a place to early vote here, and there's not.

-I'd have to go over to some place on military trail.
+I'd have to go over to someplace on military trail.

-I wouldn't, I wouldn't go there if I had Larry with me.
+I wouldn't go there if I had Larry with me.

-Anyway, here's what here's what Stenophilus said.
+Anyway, here's what Stanophilus said.

-And that is the philosophical argument against it that voters are voting with varying degrees of information, and they may miss some last minute news.
+And that is the philosophical argument against it, that voters are voting with varying degrees of information and they may miss some last-minute news.

-And Charlie, the last few competitive elections, we have seen some surprises going into the weekend before the election this year, because there are so many early voters, and those battleground states are so saturated with ads, and people seem to be so dug in that those last minute surprises this year are likely to have less impact than ever.
+This year, because there are so many early voters and those battleground states are so saturated with ads and people seem to be so dug in that those last-minute surprises this year are likely to have less impact than ever.

 Let me translate for you.